 Kevin teaches internationally in Buddhist centers, treatment centers, professional conferences, and academic settings.
 He specializes in helping people in recovery connect with meditation and a progressive understanding of the 12 Steps.
-His events range from evening classes, to daylong workshops, and long weekend silent retreats.
-Get more information on his schedule here.
+His events range from evening classes, to daylong workshops, and longer silent retreats.

 Kevin was raised Catholic in Bethlehem, Pennsylvania, the youngest of five brothers.
 He dropped out of high school in the late sixties to pursue a career as a rock guitarist.
 In his twenties he lived in New England and played the club circuit until moving to LA in 1979 with an Afrobeat band called Zzebra.
 When the band crashed and burned, Kevin found Buddhism and began to explore the spiritual life.
 After getting sober in 1985, he returned to school, earning his BA in English from UC Berkeley and MFA in Creative Writing from UC Irvine.
 He began teaching meditation in 1996 while working as a technical writer.
 He now divides his time between writing, teaching, and family time with his wife and daughter.
-He still plays and writes music and is currently recording a CD of dharma-related rock songs.
+He still plays and writes music and released his CD Laughing Buddha in 2013 a collection of dharma-related rock songs.